Pre-alert: A 3-year-old male fell from a second-story window. There is no obvious external injury, and he is moving all four limbs.

 MYTH: We can immobilise the injury

-Cadaveric studies have shown that collars do not effectively reduce motion in cervical spine fractures, with studies showing the three-dimensional movement of up to 23 degrees during the application of the collar.
+Cadaveric studies have shown that collars do not effectively reduce motion in cervical spine fractures, with studies showing three-dimensional movement of up to 23 degrees during the collar’s application.

 MYTH BUSTED.